willnorris/wordpress-opengraph/readme.txt

 == Changelog ==

 Project maintained on github at [willnorris/wordpress-opengraph](https://github.com/willnorris/wordpress-opengraph).

+= version 1.9.0 (Mai 14, 2019) =
+ - show only featured image if available
+ - prefer header images over site-icon
+ - use avatar for profile pages
+ - fallback to description if title is empty
+ - better twitter `card` handling

 = version 1.8.3 (Jan 27, 2019) =
  - added escaping for the missing attributes